-Over the years I have met a lot of students most of whom are getting their Provisional licence for the first time, some are converting an overseas licence and some have to do the driving test again because they lost their drivers licences through the courts.
+Over the years I have met a lot of students most of whom are getting their Provisional license for the first time, some are converting an overseas license and some have to do the driving test again because they lost their drivers licenses through the courts.

 The driving test score sheet consists of three sections.

 - On the right hand side of the test score sheet is the Assessments panel.
 This is where the examiner records what you do or fail to do during the driving test.

 - On the left hand side is a section called the fail and immediate fail items.
 This is where they record the summary details of any fail items from the Assessments Panel

 - There are some administrative details regarding the test such as the day of the test, start time, registration details of the test vehicle, the test track you will be tested on and your signature at the top of the page.

 When you do a driving test the examiner is using a score sheet that has been designed to record a lot of information with the least amount of writing.
 Because they want to be able to record the results in real time whilst they are observing your driving.
 Which requires a minimal amount of writing, so they use a type of short hand writing.